-We derived a novel online algorithm for transforming a signal to approximate a target distribution, using a recurrent neural circuit with Hebbian synaptic plasticity, gain modulation and adaptation of neural activation functions.
-Our model draws inspiration from the extensive neuroscience literature on efficient coding [15], Hebbian synaptic plasticity [46], interneuron function [29] and gain modulation [47].
-The model proposes complementary roles for different physiological processes: Hebbian synaptic plasticity learns directions that are least matched to the target distribution and interneurons adapt their gains and activation functions to transform the marginal responses along these directions.

-Our circuit model captures many features of biological circuits, including interneurons, neural adaptation and Hebbian synaptic plasticity, providing a bridge between neural anatomy and physiology and a computational objective inspired by efficient coding.
-In particular, our model suggests precise relationships between marginal statistics of the signal and interneuron input-output functions.
-The form of the input-output function for the local interneurons-linear-nonlinear with gain modulation- closely resembles phenomenological models of neurons [73], and the parameters W, $\theta$ , g can potentially be fit to neural recordings and compared with the optimal parameters that can be derived from the signal statistics $p_s$ .
-Furthermore, our model predicts a relation between the interneuron activation function and the circuit transform; see Fig. 2CD for an example of an expansive interneuron activation function that corresponds to a compressive circuit transformation.
+We derived a novel online algorithm for transforming a signal to approximate a target distribution, using a recurrent neural circuit with Hebbian synaptic plasticity, gain modulation, and adaptation of interneuron activation functions.
+The model draws inspiration from the extensive neuroscience literature on efficient coding [15], Hebbian synaptic plasticity [47], interneuron function [29] and gain modulation [48], proposing complementary roles for different physiological processes: Hebbian synaptic plasticity learns stimulus axes that are least matched to the target distribution, and interneurons adapt their gains and activation functions to transform the marginal responses along these axes.
+The form of the input-output function for the local interneurons-linear-nonlinear with gain modulation-closely resembles phenomenological models of neurons [73], and the parameters W, $\theta$ , g can potentially be fit to neural recordings and compared with the optimal parameters that can be derived from the signal statistics $p_s$ .
+Furthermore, our model predicts a relationship between the interneuron activation function and the circuit transform; see Fig. 2CD for an example of an expansive interneuron activation function that corresponds to a compressive circuit transformation.

-There are also aspects of our circuit that are not biologically realistic.
+There are, however, some aspects of our circuit that are not biologically realistic.
 For example, our model focuses on the role of local interneurons in reshaping the response distribution and, for simplicity, assumes that the primary neurons have linear activation functions.
 A more realistic model would also include nonlinearity and adaptation in the primary neurons.
-Moreover, our model only includes synaptic connections between primary neurons and interneurons, which is consistent with some sensory circuits (e.g., olfactory bulb), but cannot account for excitatory-excitatory connections or inhibitory-inhibitory connections in cortical circuits.
-Finally, the synaptic weights are not sign-constrained, which violates Dale's law.
+Moreover, our model only includes synaptic connections between primary neurons and interneurons, which may be consistent with some sensory circuits (e.g., olfactory bulb), but cannot account for excitatory-excitatory connections or inhibitory-inhibitory connections in cortical circuits.
+Finally, the synaptic weights are not sign-constrained, and violate Dale's law.
 This can be addressed by modifying the objective in eq.
-2 so that the optimization is over non-negative weight matrices $W \ge 0$ , which will result in a projected gradient step in Alg.
+2 so that the optimization is over non-negative weight matrices $\mathbf{W} \geq 0$ , which will result in a projected gradient step in Alg.
 1; however, the circuit responses will generally be less aligned with the target distribution.

-A limitation of our experiments is that we only test our method on two-dimensional inputs, demonstrating that three interneurons are sufficient to dramatically reduce the redundancy in the circuit responses.
-However, natural signals are often very high-dimensional and it is not clear how the number of interneurons required to effectively reduce redundancy will scale with the dimension of the signal.
-We are optimistic that the number of interneurons required will scale reasonably.
-Visual inputs are highly structured-e.g., statistical dependencies between inputs rapidly decay with the distance between the inputs-so local interneurons only need to connect to neurons with overlapping or adjacent receptive fields, which greatly reduces the number of interneurons that are required as the dimension of the input signal grows.
+A limitation of our simulations is that we only test our method on two-dimensional inputs, demonstrating that three interneurons are sufficient to dramatically reduce the redundancy in the circuit responses.
+However, natural signals are generally high-dimensional and it is not clear how the number of interneurons required to effectively reduce redundancy will scale with the dimension of the signal.
+There is some basis for optimism.
+For example, visual inputs are highly structured-e.g., statistical dependencies between inputs rapidly decay with the distance between the inputs-so local interneurons only need to connect to neurons with overlapping or adjacent receptive fields, limiting the number of interneurons that are required as the dimensionality of the input signal grows [54].